daniel-j/eqbeats-app/README.md

  * Cache playlists, tracks, user pages..
  * Offline usage (sync playlists)
  * Track pages
+ * Responsive design for smaller screens
+ * Mobile support (Android, iOS..)

+Thanks
+---
+The app is written in CoffeeScript and relies on the MVC framework Marionette (extended from Backbone), originally created by Derick Bailey.
+Many thanks to Brian Mann for his Marionette+Backbone screencast series over at http://www.backbonerails.com/ Also a big thanks to the eqbeats developers, for fixing API bugs and other stuff!

 eqbeats website: https://eqbeats.org
 Old screenshot: http://i.imgur.com/pAkkQ0b.png